 Whilst not as significant as the massive February

 the Grid’ esports features to the game, the March Content Update features more improvements

 Gaming Car Pack – which introduced the Bugatti Chiron to Forza Motorsport 7.

 will be available on Tuesday, March 6th.
 Don’t forget to check out the cars featured in

 this latest release, and we’ll be sure to see you on the track in Forza

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.